Devam-032/ros2_humble_odometry_and_control/README.md

 - Configured the controller to interface seamlessly with the robot's hardware and ROS 2 topics.
 - Used the controller to translate velocity commands into wheel-specific control inputs.

+### Launch Files
+- Developed launch files to streamline the process of launching the differential drive controller for the designed robot.
+- Created a launch file to initialize the robot in Gazebo Ignition, with added functionality to automatically detect the Gazebo version based on the ROS 2 version.
+- Enhanced compatibility and support for various ROS 2 versions through dynamic version checking in the launch files.

 ## Practice Enhancements
 To further explore and solidify the concepts, additional practice scripts were developed: